nimblehq/flutter-templates/CONTRIBUTING.md

 Before you ask a question, it is best to search for existing [Issues](https://github.com/nimblehq/flutter-templates/issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.
 It is also advisable to search the internet for answers first.

-If you then still feel the need to ask a question and need clarification, we recommend the following:
+If you still feel the need to ask a question and need clarification, we recommend the following:

 - Open a [Discussion](https://github.com/nimblehq/flutter-templates/discussions/new?category=q-a).
 - Provide as much context as you can about what you're running into.
 - Provide the project version and platform info (OS, Flutter version, etc), depending on what seems relevant.

-We will then take care of the issue as soon as possible.
+We will then analyze and plan for it.

 ## I Want To Contribute